 - Do reverse vesting agreements usually have cliffs?

 Each agreement is different, but the answer is sometimes yes.
 The ones that do have cliffs use set terms.
 In a one-year cliff, the company can repurchase all shares if the co-founder leaves before the end of the first year.
 One-year cliffs are more common for employees than for founders.

 - What happens during a merger or acquisition?

 Most reverse vesting programs include a clause to address mergers and purchases.
 The co-founder is subject to forfeiture of shares.
 These situations are change of control events.
 The vesting speeds up in such instances.
 The two speeds are:

 - Single-trigger: Some or all of a co-founder's stock vests during a change of control event.

 - Double-trigger: It's the same as single-trigger with one addition.
 Some or all the stock vests during the event, and the co-founder gets fired.

 Both versions have pros and cons for the co-founder, the company, and investors.
 You should discuss them with a lawyer to decide what's best for your needs.

-If you need help with reverse vesting, you can post your question or concern on UpCounsel's marketplace.
+If you need help with reverse vesting, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.